IQ404/study-notes/README.md

 ### SOA in Taichi

-In my current understanding. `ti.root` create new SNodeTree (and does destructions) in an automatic way.
+In my current understanding, `ti.root` create new SNodeTree (and does destructions) in an automatic way.

 ```python
 import taichi as ti